-In homebrewing, a wort chiller is an essential piece of equipment which can not only save time but improve the quality of your homebrew beer.
+When all grain home brewing, a wort chiller is an essential piece of equipment that can save time and improve the quality of your home brew beer.
 We will explain the benefits of using a wort chiller and also the pros and cons of different wort chillers so you can decide which is best for you and how you can use the wort chiller you decide on.

 Why should I use a Wort Chiller?

-Many homebrewers take little care with this step as it is one of the last stages in the all grain brewing process, perhaps they have had a few too many homebrews!
-There are many reasons why wort chilling should definitely be included in your brewing process, we have listed some below:
+Many homebrewers take little care with this step as it is one of the last stages in the all-grain brewing process, perhaps they have had a few too many home brews!
+There are many reasons why wort chilling should be included in your brewing process, we have listed some below:

 - Firstly, a wort chiller will save you lots of time.
 Allowing the chilling process to occur naturally, will take several hours, a wort chiller will generally reduce this to around 20 minutes (Depending on which type of wort chiller is used).